mcabane/CSU-Senior-Project/docs/Test-Plan.md

 task is flexible or concrete.
 The dashboard will display tasks in different
 sections: Overdue, Upcoming, and Completed.
 The web application will include different icon statuses to show visual progression of the tasks.
-For example, if maintenance is continuously pushed off, the appliance icon will change to have a broken appearance.
+For example, if maintenance is overdue, the appliance icon will change to have a broken appearance.

 ### Testing Objectives